Ideo’s farm team: why med device R&D leaders need one too

-Twenty some years ago I was quietly brought into the inner world of Ideo’s design practice, through a little-known, and never-publicized back door.
+Twenty-some years ago, Ideo quietly brought me into the inner world of their design practice, through a little-known, and never-publicized back door.

 Ideo is a well-known Palo Alto-based industrial design firm that created Apple’s first mouse, among many other consumer products.
 Industrial designers craft product appearance and user experience – typically working with engineers who mind the million design details of bringing a product vision into reality.

-Rewinding twenty years ago, I had just graduated electrical engineering school.
+Rewinding twenty years ago, I had just graduated from electrical engineering school.
 I was working for a design engineering firm in Des Moines while my wife, Holly, finished design school.
-For those unfamiliar with the Midwest, this might be the last place that comes to mind for advanced, next generation design from a technology hub.
+For those unfamiliar with the Midwest, this might be the last place that comes to mind for advanced, next-generation design from a technology hub.

 Ideo had industrial designers, user insight, and phenomenal knowledge of their customers.
 But the surprising truth was that the Silicon Valley design firm didn’t have something they desperately needed: Engineers.
 They needed (but didn’t have) lots of engineers to take Industrial Design concepts and make them a reality!
 They didn’t have enough electrical engineers, nor embedded software developers either, and not enough mechanical engineers.
 And Ideo’s customers were eager to field new systems as fast as possible, always in a competitive rush to release new products into the market.

-I imagine it was frustrating to Ideo, who was in the heart of Silicon Valley and surrounded by legions of engineers, but they just couldn’t find enough of them in the highly competitive Bay Area market for tech talent.
+I imagine it was frustrating to Ideo, who was in the heart of Silicon Valley and surrounded by legions of engineers, they just couldn’t find enough of them in the highly competitive Bay Area market for tech talent.
 Additionally, they struggled to keep the great engineers they did hire.
-Ambitious engineers would come and get Ideo credibility on their resume, and then quickly get recruited away.
+Ambitious engineers would come and get Ideo credibility on their resume and then quickly get recruited away.